 The Declaration of Trust and the Bylaws include provisions that could limit the ability of other entities or persons to acquire control of the Fund or to convert the Fund to open-end status.
 The Fund's Trustees are divided into three classes.
 At each annual meeting of shareholders, the term of one class will expire and each Trustee elected to that class will hold office for a term of three years.
 With the classification of the Board in this manner, it would require two years to change a majority of the Fund's Board.
-In addition, the Declaration of Trust provides that a Trustee may be removed from office, for any reason or for no reason, only (i) by action of at least seventy-five percent (75%) of the outstanding shares of the classes or series of shares entitled to vote for the election of such Trustee, or (ii) by written instrument, signed by at least seventy-five percent (75%) of the remaining Trustees.
+In addition, the Declaration of Trust provides that a Trustee may be removed from office only for cause and only (i) by action of at least seventy-five percent (75%) of the outstanding shares of the classes or series of shares entitled to vote for the election of such Trustee, or (ii) by written instrument, signed by at least seventy-five percent (75%) of the remaining Trustees.
+"Cause" for these purposes shall require willful misconduct, dishonesty or fraud on the part of the Trustee in the conduct of his office or such Trustee being convicted of a felony.